openedx/docs.openedx.org/source/documentors/references/doc_english_writing.rst

   Example:

-  In order to sterilize a reusable product using an autoclave, it must first be properly cleaned and disinfected.
+  To sterilize a reusable product using an autoclave, it must first be properly cleaned and disinfected.

   What must be cleaned and disinfected?